Table of Contents

 Defining synthetic media

 Instead of a team of journalists, video makers, and marketers who create content, AI generates it.
 Generating means giving inputs to a software to automatically have the content ready.
 Almost like a footprint of what the readers and viewers will enjoy.
 Also, this new technology automates repetitive or tedious tasks.
-It’s quick and definitely cheaper than the editorial and marketing department.
+It’s quick and definitely cheaper than the editorial and marketing departments.

 Plus, synthetic media is smartphone-friendly, so the content is always ready for mobile users.
 It’s a team of two: the person responsible and the artificial intelligence.
 But generating content isn’t the only benefit of AI in the industry.